-3.1 Terms
+3.1.
+TERMS

-a) May-indicates provisions that are optional and, consequently, are at the discretion of the designer or operator.

-b) Must-indicates important legal or safety considerations.

-c) Shall-indicates provisions that are mandatory to meet this API standard.

-d) Should-indicates provisions that are recommended but not mandatory.
+- a.
+May-indicates provisions that are optional and, consequently, are at the discretion of the designer or operator. - b.
+Must-indicates important legal or safety considerations. - c.
+Shall-indicates provisions that are mandatory to meet this API standard and/or contractual obligations. - d.
+Should-indicates provisions that are recommended but not mandatory.
 Implementation of these provisions will be made based on consideration of the following, as appropriate: (a) risk/benefit analysis, (b) company standards, (c) company experience, and (d) company philosophy.

-3.2 Definitions
+3.2.
+DEFINITIONS

-a) API service category-is an engine oil designation (for example, API SM, SN, CH-4, CI-4, and CJ-4) that defines a specific level of performance as measured in engine and bench tests.

-b) Batch-is a delivery of finished engine oil from a marketer/blender to a distributor from a maximum of one vehicle, rail car or portable container.
-A delivery of the same product from multiple compartments from a single vehicle at the same time may be considered a single batch if loaded from a single storage tank.

-c) Bulk engine oil-is engine oil dispensed and delivered in metered quantities.
+- 3.2.1.
+API service category: an engine oil designation (for example, API SP, SN, CJ-4, CK-4, and FA-4) that defines a specific level of performance as measured in engine and bench tests. - 3.2.2.
+Batch: a delivery of finished engine oil from a Bulk Engine Oil Provider to a distributor from a maximum of one vehicle, rail car or portable container.
+A delivery of the same product from multiple compartments from a single vehicle at the same time may be considered a single batch if loaded from a single BEOP storage tank. - 3.2.3.
+Bulk engine oil: engine oil dispensed and delivered in metered quantities.